emw7/flexms/extra/examples/ex-platform-service-runtime/README.md

 //  an error caused by the client. public final class TooManyRequestsClientException extends ClientRequestErrorException {

-  // This the unique code that is part of the error tipology;
+  // This the unique code that is part of the error typology;
   //  the other parts are in the @RequestError (TODO I know this name can create confusion with errorCode of the @RequestError annotation, to be adjusted).
   // Generated via https://www.random.org/strings/?num=1&len=5&digits=on&upperalpha=on&unique=on&format=html&rnd=new
   public static final Code CODE= new Code("KCYVD");